 What if I combine the tastier elements of both, but instead of an Italian based sauce, make a Sloppy Joe version?
 Sloppy Joe Tater Tot Bake (recipe in comments)

-Sweet and savory homemade Sloppy Joe sauce with peppers and onions surrounding a garlic infused sour cream/cream cheese layer, and topped with crispy tater tots.
+Sweet and savory homemade Sloppy Joe sauce with peppers and onions surrounding garlic infused sour cream/cream cheese layer, and topped with crispy tater tots.
 It's nothing like Mom made, yet it was delicious and comforting, like the best of "Mom" cooking.
 It had a lot of flavor but was mild enough that kids should like it and won't even notice the extra veggies you stuck in the sauce.
 If you want to up the spice a bit, just add an extra shake or two of crushed red pepper to the sauce.

-My husband had a big plate and said it was good enough I should share the recipe.
+I made it for friends who said it was good enough I should share the recipe.

 With some veggies as a side dish, it easily feeds six, wasn't hard to make and was assembled in this case, out of a mish-mash of little bits and pieces in the fridge so it was relatively inexpensive to make.